azsk/DevOpsKit/Contributing.md

 We're also interested in your feedback for the future of tool.
 You can submit a suggestion or feature request at <azsdksupext@microsoft.com>.
 To make this process more effective, try to include more information to describe the suggestion more clearly.
 For example one can add the need, impact and advantages or the feature being requeseted.

 ### Thank You!
-Your contributions are really appreciated.
+Your contribution is really appreciated.